 Scroll to the bottom of this page to find testimonials from Local 802 members who have benefited from the ERF.

 - A minimum of two years’ membership in the union

 - Good standing, with all dues (annual and work dues) paid

 - That the musician’s needs fall within the guidelines defining “dire need” as set by the Fund’s trustees.
-These include gas, electric or telephone cut-off, eviction, medical debts, costs incurred due to the theft of instruments, auto repairs vital to continued employment and other emergencies.
+These include gas, electric, or telephone cut-off, eviction, medical debts, costs incurred due to the theft of instruments, auto repairs vital to continued employment, and other emergencies.

-To seek assistance, members must contact the Administrator and fill out an application, which requires proof of need.
 The Fund is a nonprofit charitable organization, and its policies are set by five elected trustees and a Board of Directors.

 Success Stories from the ERF

 In their own words, hear from Local 802 members about how the Musicians’ ERF positively impacted their lives, and enabled them to get their career back on track.